 Teresa McLean, Ph.D.

 Executive Director, Georgia Colon Cancer Prevention Project

-We are very delighted and lucky to have Teresa with excellent back ground in healthcare to be in our team.
+We are very delighted and lucky to have Teresa with her excellent background in healthcare to be a part of our team.

 Teresa is a former Behavioral Scientist in the Department of Cancer Prevention and Control at